janepan9917/janepan9917.github.io/_posts/2022-04-06-canto-iv-pound.md

 > Troy but a heap of smouldering boundary stones,
 > ANAXIFORMINGES!
 Aurunculeia! <br>
 > Hear me.&nbsp; &nbsp; Cadmus of Golden Prows! <br>
-> The silver mirrors catch the bright stones and flare, <br>

 Now, Pound invokes the name of several mythological figures associated with rebuilding or rebirth.
 "Anaxiforminges" -- literally, "lords of the lyre", or hymns -- refers to Apollo, who helped Poseidon build the walls of Troy with the music of his lyre[^lyre].
 "Aurunculeia" refers to Vinia Aurunculeia, the bride for whom the Roman poet Catallus wrote a [celebratory wedding song](http://www.perseus.tufts.edu/hopper/text?doc=Perseus%3Atext%3A1999.02.0006%3Apoem%3D61).
 Cadmus is the founder of Thebes; the "Gold Prows" are  the golden dragons that sat at the figureheads of his ships.